(Renal Colic; Renal Lithiasis; Nephrolithiasis; Renal Calculi)

 - Family history of kidney stones

-- High amount of sodium (salt) and oxalate in your diet.
-Oxalate can be found in green, leafy vegetables, chocolate, nuts, or tea.
+- High amount of sodium and oxalate in your diet (oxalate can be found in green, leafy vegetables, chocolate, nuts, or tea)

-- Chronic bowel disorders such as Crohn disease or ulcerative colitis.
+- Long term gut disorders such as Crohn disease or ulcerative colitis

 - Calcium-based antacids

-- Pain in the lower abdomen, groin, or genital areas
+- Pain in the lower belly, groin, or genital areas

 - Nausea and vomiting